JohnVinyard/JohnVinyard.github.io/_posts/2019-02-20-unsupervised-semantic-audio-embeddings.md

 published: false
 ---

-A couple months ago, I gave a talk at the
+A couple of months ago, I gave a talk at the
 [Austin Deep Learning Meetup](https://www.meetup.com/Austin-Deep-Learning/events/256293686/) about building [Cochlea](https://cochlea.xyz/sounds?query=flute), a prototype audio similarity search I recently built.
-There was a lot to cover in an hour, and much that was glossed over, so I decided to write a blog post covering the process in a little more detail.
+There was a lot to cover in an hour, some details were glossed over, and I've learned a few things since the talk, so I decided to write a blog post covering the process in a little more detail.

 ## Why Audio Search?
-There are countless hours of audio out there on the internet, and much of it is either not indexed at all, or is searchable only via subjective, noisy and relatively low-bandwidth textual tags.
-What if it was possible for musicians and sound designers to navigate this data in an intuitive way, without depending on manual annotations?
+There are countless hours of audio out there on the internet, and much of it is either not indexed at all, or is searchable only via subjective, noisy and relatively low-bandwidth text descriptions and tags.
+What if it was possible to index all this audio data by perceptual similarity, allowing musicians and sound designers to navigate the data in an intuitive way, without depending on manual tagging?

 ## Unsupervised Learning of Semantic Audio Representations
 The first challenge in building this kind of index is producing a